 To gain confidence of those expressing their concerns via CG Hotline or whistle blowers, the Company shall keep the source of such information confidential.
 The Company has written procedures for acknowledging and investigating such concerns which shall involve only authorized persons and the relevant persons.
 The whistle blowers who are the Company’s employees shall be guaranteed that their protection shall be taken and no action shall affect their work status.

-In order to prevent and minimize unnecessary investigations that is not beneficial to the Company’s operations and management and leads to the waste of the Company’s resources, the Company Secretary together with the Audit Committee shall only investigate complaints that are considered beneficial to the Company’s operations and management or related to the protection of the rights of shareholders and stakeholders before reporting to the Board of Directors, as follows :
+In order to prevent and minimize unnecessary investigations that is not beneficial to the Company’s operations and management and leads to the waste of the Company’s resources, the Company Secretary together with the Audit and Corporate Governance Committee shall only investigate complaints that are considered beneficial to the Company’s operations and management or related to the protection of the rights of shareholders and stakeholders before reporting to the Board of Directors, as follows :

 (a) Complaints or information that are useful for investigation of possible fraud or illegal practices of the Company or its directors or executives or employees that may cause damage or loss to the Company